 - Equality, Diversity and Inclusion Committee

-- Fundraising Convention Board - recruiting now
+- Fundraising Convention Board

 RAISE: Arts, Culture & Heritage supports access to professional development opportunities for arts and culture fundraisers across England through networking events, mentoring, professional development and bursaries.